(917) 209-4801 [email protected]

 And this is Grandmother Keck’s recipe.
 It’s a pretty classic English Toffee but she called it butterscotch.
 And despite the fact that I first made it when I was 10 and never wrote it down, to this day I remember the proportions.
 One pound of brown sugar and two sticks of butter (minus one Tablespoon from each stick).
 The recipe in this post explains it better, but it was something I have remembered for decades.
 Such a treat!

 CWS HungerI’m a big fan of giving to charities in lieu of gifts.
 As I am about to join the Executive Committee of the Board of Church World Service, I can’t think of a more worthy cause.
 CWS has a 70-year track record committed to making sure there is #Enough4All Their work provides hunger relief, among many other services, and is critically focused on ensuring proper nutrition for the first 1,000 days of a child’s life.
 This is key to their development and healthy growth and essential in realizing their full potential later in life.
 CWS works with communities to find ways to feed themselves sustainably and nutritiously.
-I currently am trying to meet a $2500 goal and am extremely grateful to all of you who have and are considering a donation to this cause
+I met – and exceeded – my $2500 goal and am extremely grateful to all of you who have and are considering a donation to this cause.

 Myanmar chickensAnd for those that want to buy the best gift ever, CWS offers a best gift catalog.
 Two hens and a rooster? $18.
 How about a goat in Haiti for $65?
 Invest in women; in refugees; in water; in disaster relief.
 You will be surprised how far a small investment will go.
 Gifts come with recognition cards, letting your giftee know just how thoughtful you were.